quorumcontrol/tupelo-docs/tutorials/notebook.md

 # Building a Notebook
 We're going to build a command-line timestamped note-taking application using the [Tupelo WASM SDK](https://quorumcontrol.github.io/tupelo-js-sdk "Tupelo Javascript SDK").
-When we're done, we'll be able to use this app to save small timestamped notes over time.
+When complete, we'll be able to use this app to save small timestamped notes over time.
 All of these notes will be signed and confirmed by the Tupelo TestNet as they are entered into our app.